 By Michael E. Berumen 7-5-89

-What presents itself is the given, whether it is representation of something external or not.
+What presents itself is the given, whether it is a representation of something external or not.
 It need not correspond to anything independently that we deem independent and real or anything other than itself.
 The presentation can be simple and immediate, such as an instance of a patch of color, a sound, a smell, a taste, or a tactile sensation.
 It can be a memory of something past.
 It does not matter that the memory might be false, and that, in fact, it might have only occurred in the here and now and we mistakenly interpret it as a memory.
 It can be a feeling of pain or pleasure, an awareness of self, or even a memory of having experienced these things, not to mention a wide range of more complex ideas or passions.

 That there is perception or awareness at some level, that there is a given, is indicative of existence, of being.
 It is something.
-There need not be any thought or idea about the experience, just the experience itself, an object with no sense of subject or self-awareness, no sense of separation between perceived and perceiver.
+There need not be any thought or idea about the experience, a meta-thought, just the experience itself, an object with no sense of subject or self-awareness, no sense of separation between perceived and perceiver.
 On the other hand, the perception could lead one infer that there is an act of perceiving and a self that perceives and is aware of having perceived, that there is some difference between the two, the subject that apprehends, and the object apprehended.
-Perhaps this occurs at some primitive level without any idea about self, as such, just an awareness of the separation between that which is apprehended and that which apprehends it.
+Perhaps this occurs at some primitive level without any idea about a self, as such, just an awareness of the separation between that which is apprehended and that which apprehends it.